pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b><a href="#stackspecconfigrefsindexkeyconfigmap">configmap</a></b></td>
         <td>object</td>
         <td>
-          ConfigMapRef refers to a Kubernetes ConfigMap.
+          ConfigMap refers to a Kubernetes ConfigMap.
 It will be assumed the ConfigMap key content is the stack config in YAML format.<br/>
         </td>
         <td>false</td>
       </tr><tr>